 The Truths About Creating Small Business Website Content

-Creating high-value content for your small business blog is one of the most impactful strategies when trying to increase website traffic from Google, grow brand value and trust, or position your small business as a leader within the Chicago area community for the products or services you offer.
+Creating high-value content for your small business blog is one of the most impactful strategies to increase website traffic from Google, grow brand value and trust, or position your small business as a leader within the Chicago community for the products or services you offer.

 But does simply having a small business blog mean you’ll gain all these benefits and grow your online brand?
 NO!

-There is much more that needs to go into your content strategy, and certain truths you should know prior to embarking on your content journey.
+Much more needs to go into your content strategy, and certain truths you should know before embarking on your content journey.

 The eight truths about small business content creation